Larrikinau/media-automation-stack/config/network/README.md

 **Critical**: The external download server's IP address must be whitelisted on your home network firewall/router.

 #### Why This is Required:
-- rclone uses SFTP to transfer files from the download server to your media server
+- rclone SFTP client connects to dedicated rclone SFTP server on port 8222
 - High-volume transfers with up to 96 concurrent SFTP connections
-- Firewalls may interpret this as a potential attack without whitelisting
+- Firewalls/IDS may interpret this as a potential attack without whitelisting
 - Failed connections can cause transfer failures and queue backups

 #### Implementation: